How can wearing a mask reduce COVID-19 transmission?

-Experimental studies normally take place in a laboratory and are designed to simulate and test certain real-world conditions in a safe way.
+Experimental laboratory studies are designed to simulate and test certain real-world conditions in a safe way.

-Several experimental studies have simulated the effectiveness of various mask types to a) stop an infectious person spreading respiratory virus (‘source control’) and b) prevent a healthy person from getting a respiratory virus.
-A recent study found surgical masks could effectively reduce the emission of coronaviruses and influenza viruses from infected patients, potentially limiting onward transmission.
-Another study found that N95 respirators, surgical masks, and fabric masks (made from tea towels) all reduced exposure during various activities and that the effectiveness of masks did not decrease over a three-hour period.
+Several experimental studies have simulated the effectiveness of various mask types to a) stop an infectious person spreading respiratory virus (‘source control’) and b) prevent an uninfected mask-wearer from becoming infected (‘personal protection’).
+One study found medical masks could effectively reduce the emission of coronaviruses and influenza viruses from infected patients, potentially limiting onward transmission.
+Another study found that N95 respirators, medical masks, and fabric masks (made from tea towels) all reduced exposure during various activities and that the effectiveness of masks did not decrease over a three-hour period.
 However, in simulated human breath experiments, fabric masks had minimal effect on limiting emission of respiratory particles.
-A study comparing surgical masks, homemade cotton t-shirt masks, and no masks found that both surgical masks and fabric masks reduced the number of microorganisms released during coughing.
-While both offered some protection, the surgical masks were more effective in filtering microorganisms, potentially because the homemade masks did not achieve as close of a fit as surgical masks.
+A study comparing medical masks, homemade cotton T-shirt masks, and no masks found that both medical masks and fabric masks reduced the number of microorganisms released during coughing.
+While both offered some protection, the medical masks were more effective in filtering microorganisms, potentially because the homemade masks did not achieve as close of a fit as the medical masks.

-When interpreting lab-based studies, remember that experimental conditions may not always replicate real-world conditions.
+When interpreting lab-based studies, remember that experimental conditions often do not represent real-world conditions.
 For example, filtration efficiency is not typically assessed for individual pathogens like SARS-CoV-2.
-Instead, reported filtration efficiency is often based on the ability of a fabric mask to filter out different sized particles (or pathogen surrogates in some studies).
-This is partly why there is little data on the efficacy of fabric masks for SARS-CoV-2 specifically.
+Instead, reported filtration efficiency is often based on the ability of a mask to filter out different sized particles (or pathogen surrogates in some studies).
+This is partly why there is little data on the efficacy of masks for SARS-CoV-2 specifically.
 Further, the generation of aerosols in the laboratory (often produced via equipment like a nebulizer) may not reflect the pattern or frequency of aerosol production during normal human speaking, singing, or coughing.

-Do homemade masks increase the risk of respiratory disease?
+Do masks increase the risk of respiratory disease?